-I compose low-budget modules in MOD and IT formats.
+I compose unpretentious, straightforward modules in MOD and IT formats.

 Here is a history of my interest in modules.

-I have heard first module in my life in 2004.
-At that time I had not even knew that this music is called "tracker" or so, I just liked listening to it.
-Since then, I became interested in that kind of music.
+I heard first module in my life in 2004.
+At that time I did not know that this type of music is called "tracker" or so, I just liked listening to it.
+Since then, I became interested in this kind of music.

-From 2004 to about 2013 I had listened occasionally to the modules with no idea of how they are properly called.
+From 2004 to 2013, I listened to modules occasionally, yet with no idea of how they are properly called.

-In 2013 I discovered a website, which had (and still has) a thematic collection of tracker modules.
-It gave me answers to the most of my questions about my favourite (from that moment) kind of music and it instantly became a small island of tracker music for me for the next couple of years.
+In 2013, I discovered a website that had (and still has) a thematic collection of tracker modules.
+It gave me answers to most of my questions about my favourite (from that moment) kind of music and it instantly became my main source of tracker music for the next couple of years.
 I also started listening to modules on a regular basis that year.

-And in 2015 I finally got to TMA and, without hesitation, started collecting modules for my own collection, which currently (as of 13 February 2020) has over 14500 modules.
+Two years later, in 2015, I finally got to TMA and, without hesitation, started collecting modules for my own collection, which as of 17 October 2020 has over 19000 modules.

 Composing own modules since 22 August 2016.